jordipons/sklearn-audio-transfer-learning/README.md

 #### Download the the VGGish model:
 Download the pre-trained model `wget https://storage.googleapis.com/audioset/vggish_model.ckpt` in `sklearn-audio-transfer-learning/src/`.

-## A toy example: genre classification
+## Music genre classification: a toy example

 #### Download the data:

 As an example, let's download the **GTZAN** dataset `wget http://opihi.cs.uvic.ca/sound/genres.tar.gz`and extract the audio files `tar -zxvf genres.tar.gz` in `sklearn-audio-transfer-learning/data/audio/GTZAN/`.
+Approximated download time: between 30 min and an hour.

+`sklearn_audioset.py` is the main python file.
+You can configure it in its top-20 lines.
+It is important that you set your data folder, in my case: `DATA_FOLDER = '/home/idrojsnop/transfer-learning-tutorial/data/'`.

+Below, you can also set some parameters.
+For example, you can select which sklearn models to employ: 'linearSVM', 'SVM', 'MLP', or 'kNN'.
+But sklearn has tones of possibilities!
+For that reason, you can easily set your sklearn classifiers in `define_classification_model()`.
+To start, let's select 'linearSVM' set as follows: `LinearSVC(C=1)`.

-And run `python sklearn_audioset.py`.
+Now, run `python src/sklearn_audioset.py` on your CPU.

-Note that in line ? one can configure the script, and in lines ? one can set several sklearn classifiers.
-For example, with this setup we get that ? accuracy.

-This can be run in a CPU.
-Didactic porpuses.
+Congrats!
+You now know how to build a music genre classifier.
+The model we developed achieved 77.24% accuracy in our test set.
+Interestingly, this basic model can achieve better results than a standard [MFCCs + SVM (53.44%)](https://arxiv.org/abs/1805.00237), and is quite close to the best result we are aware of (82.1%).

 ## Scripts directory
 - `knn_audioset.py`: run it to reproduce our nearest-neigbour Audioset results.